mellor17/physicsCalculator/README.md

 - **Collision Detection**: Detects when bodies collide based on their radii
 - **3D Space Simulation**: Full three-dimensional position and velocity tracking with orbital inclinations
 - **Full Test suite**: JUnit tests created following TDD
-- **Euler Method**: Uses the most basic method at the moment which becomes proportionally worse dependent on the step size in the simulation
+- **Euler Method**: Uses the most basic numerical integration method at the moment which becomes proportionally worse dependent on the step size in the simulation
+  - NOTE: Numerical Integration is just a way to solve equations, the Euler Method is just the way the equation is being solved

 ## Upcoming Features